DjangoBUAA/ROSandMATLAB2CtrlARDrone/README.md

 # ROSandMATLAB2CtrlARDrone

 This project aims to use ROS and Matlab to control ARDrone.
+And you sould use it in MATLAB R2015b in Ubuntu 14.04.

 1、In ROS, there are three nodes:ardrone_autonomy,ardrone_tutorials and vps_driver.
 （1）ardrone_autonomy: communicate with ardrone,get the state information of ardrone and send control command to ardrone (C++);